 Fax: (+44) 113 389 0610

-The Porsche Classic Register offers you numerous exclusive benefits, each one designed to help you look after your pride and joy.
+The new version of the Porsche Classic Register offers you numerous exclusive benefits, each one designed to help you look after your pride and joy.

-To qualify for complimentary membership of the Porsche Classic Register - and take advantage of all the benefits – simply bring your classic Porsche to us for a minimum of an oil change service.
-You will then be eligible to join the Porsche Classic Register and receive your membership pack.
+To qualify for complimentary membership of the Porsche Classic Register simply bring your classic Porsche to us with proof of ownership and we will do the rest.

-Click on the right arrow to view the benefits of membership or visit www.porsche.co.uk/classicregister for more information.
+Click on the right arrow to view the benefits of membership.

-Membership of the Porsche Classic Register entitles you to the following benefits*:
+Membership of the Porsche Classic Register is complimentary entitles you to the following benefits*:

 *Terms and conditions apply.